Chicago Bears: Mascots and cheerleaders

 Before the 2003 season, the team had two unofficial mascots named "Rocky" and "Bearman".
 "Rocky" was a man who donned a #1 Bears jersey, carried a megaphone, and started chants all over Soldier Field during the 1970s, 1980s, and early 1990s, in a fashion similar to Fireman Ed.
-There is no known source of who "Rocky" was, and presumably currently lives in Northwestern Indiana.
+The identity of "Rocky" is unknown, but he presumably lives in northwestern Indiana.
 Don Wachter, also known as "Bearman", is a season ticket holder who decided in 1995 that he could also assist the team by cheerleading, similar to Rocky.
-The club allowed him to run across the field with a large Bears flag during player introductions and each team score (a role currently done by the Bears 4th Phase and Bears captains).
+The club allowed him to run across the field with a large Bears flag during player introductions and each team score (a role more recently done by the Bears 4th Phase and Bears captains).
 In 1996, he donned his "costume" of face paint, bear head and arms, and a number 46 jersey.
-"Bearman" was forced to stop wearing his costume with the introduction of Staley Da Bear in 2003; however, in 2005, Wachter was allowed in costume again.
+"Bearman" was forced to stop wearing his costume with the introduction of Staley Da Bear in 2003, but in 2005 Wachter was allowed in costume again.

 Staley Da Bear is an anthropomorphic bear with a customized No. 00 jersey, with blue and orange eyes, synonymous with the team's main colors.
-His name is eponymous to corn processing company A. E. Staley, who founded the Bears' franchise.
-Like Rocky and Bearman, he entertains Bears fans, but like other NFL mascots, and mascots in general, Staley also makes various visits to charity events, parties, Chicago Rush AFL games, and other Bears-related events, as well as taking part in various games with his "furballs" against youth football teams at halftime.
+His name is eponymous to starch processing company A. E. Staley, who founded the Bears' franchise.
+Like Rocky and Bearman, he entertains Bears fans, but like other NFL mascots, and mascots in general, Staley also visits charity events, parties, Chicago Rush AFL games, and other Bears-related events, as well as taking part in games with his "furballs" against youth football teams at halftime.

-The team also formerly had their own cheerleading squad called the Chicago Honey Bears, who were formed in 1976.
+The team had a cheerleading squad called the Chicago Honey Bears beginning in 1976.
 However, Bears owner Virginia Halas McCaskey terminated them after the 1985 season.
-The squad's uniforms have changed 3 times: from 1976 to 1979, the uniform was a white bodysuit with navy blue sleeves, then from 1980 to 1984 it became a white bodysuit, but with orange sleeves and the navy was moved to the trim, and in the squad's final season in 1985, the uniform was redesigned with an orange sequin vest.
+The squad's uniforms changed three times: from 1976 to 1979, the uniform was a white bodysuit with navy blue sleeves; from 1980 to 1984 it was a white bodysuit with orange sleeves and the navy was moved to the trim, and for the squad's final season in 1985, the uniform was redesigned with an orange sequin vest.